ryanzidago/data_structures_and_algorithms/README.md

 # Algorithms & Data Structures

-As a shortcut, to avoid browsing all folders, you can simply view any of the table entries and click on the heavy green check mark so view the implementation in a specific language.
+As a shortcut, to avoid browsing all folders, you can simply view any of the table entries and click on the heavy green check mark to view the implementation in a specific language.

 # Algorithms